karlseguin/http.zig/readme.md

         // pending requests get precedence over processing new requests.
         .backlog = 500,

         // Size of the static buffer to give each thread.
 Memory usage will be
         // `count * buffer_size`.
-If you're making heavy use of `req.arena`,
+If you're making heavy use of either `req.arena` or
-        // consider increasing this value to accomodate the size of allocations
+        // `res.arena`, this is likely the single easier way to gain performance.
+This
-        // you are making.
+        // will require `count * buffer_size` memory.
         .buffer_size = 8192,
     },